-Get Your IoT Prototype from 0 to 1 Faster: Blast Through Technical Glass Ceilings with These Tips
+Tips to Get Your Cellular IoT Prototype from 0 to 1 Faster

-Until recently, the process of building an IoT prototype has been convoluted.
+Until recently, the process of building a cellular IoT prototype has been convoluted.
 You have an idea.
 You grab the hardware you need.
 You build a V1 concept.
 You bring it to life on a WiFi network.
 It works—great.
-But come time for deployment, the transition from WiFi to cellular networks has the potential to become bumpy and cause development delays.
+But what happens if you need cellular come time for deployment?
+The transition from WiFi to cellular networks has the potential to become bumpy and cause delays in development.

 For a smooth transition from idea to scalable, functional product, you need to be able to figure out the nuances in the earliest stages.
-What if you’re building an early version of a pump monitoring system?
-Or perhaps a residential solar monitor?
-Every idea starts as a seed before deployment.
 The earlier that testing and quality control begins, the more resources (time, money, brainpower) that developers save.

 Why IoT Developers Are Stuck